Can text-heavy content ever be learner-friendly?

 Sounds familiar?
 If you’ve worked in L&D, it probably does.

-While multimedia can surely improve the readability and visual appeal of your content, it’s not always the solution:
+While multimedia can certainly improve readability and visual appeal, it’s not always the answer:

-• Not everything can be conveyed with imagery; a ton of flashy multimedia might not add any value to your content.
+• Not everything can be effectively conveyed through imagery.
+And a lot of flashy multimedia doesn’t necessarily add value.

-• If your content is heavy with rich media, it can cause cognitive overload for learners, making it harder to reflect on and retain information.
+• And when content is overloaded with rich media, it can lead to cognitive overload, making it harder for learners to process, reflect on, and retain information.

 The point is, you don’t need fancy visuals to transform text-heavy content into compelling slides.